 Aims of Ovulation Induction

 The aim is to stimulate preferably one or two and a maximum of three ripe follicles.
-When the size of the follicle and the oestrogen level suggests that the follicle is ripe, another hormone, Human Chorionic Gonadotrophin (HCG) is administered which releases the egg.
-All the couple have to do usually is to have intercourse around the time of ovulation.
+When the size of the follicle suggests that the follicle is ripe, another hormone, Human Chorionic Gonadotrophin (HCG) is administered which releases the egg.
+The couple is then advised to have intercourse around the time of ovulation.

-We usually obtain about 20% pregnancy rate per cycle, with a small risk of multiple pregnancies (usually only twins) of about 20%.
+The chance of a pregnancy with simple ovulation induction is about 20% per cycle, with a small risk of multiple pregnancies (usually only twins) of about 20%.

 The risks are that too many follicles may be produced (ovarian hyperstimulation), in which case the cycle is cancelled (the HCG hormone is not administered) and intercourse is avoided.
 It is very rare for the symptoms of sore swollen ovaries with abdominal fluid (ascites) to develop after OI.
 You may also be given an option of converting to IVF whereby the clinic can remove the eggs, fertilize them with your husband's sperm and freeze the embryos.
 These can then be transferred in the next cycle.
 This is a very good option as you would have spent a lot of money on the injections and it would nice if we could save the cycle for you and still give you the best chance.